-Hostile Terrain '94 Exhibit and Dr. Jason De León Talk at Cabrillo College
+Hostile Terrain 94 Exhibit and Professor Jason De León Talk at Cabrillo College

-Cabrillo College is proud to host the memorial installation Hostile Terrain '94 and Dr. Jason De León, UCLA Professor and Director of the Undocumented Migration Project.
+Cabrillo College is proud to host the memorial installation Hostile Terrain 94 and Professor Jason De León, UCLA Professor and Director of the Undocumented Migration Project.

 Hostile Terrain 94 is a participatory exhibition created by the Undocumented Migration Project, a non-profit organization that focuses on the social process of immigration and raises awareness through research, education, and outreach.
 The exhibit is composed of approximately 3,800 handwritten toe tags that represent migrants who have died trying to cross the Sonoran Desert from the mid-1990s to 2023.
 These tags are geolocated on a large wall map of the Arizona-Mexico border, showing the exact locations where human remains were found.